trixi-gpu/TrixiCUDA.jl/README.md

 ```

 # Benchmarks
-Please refer to the benchmark directory to conduct your own benchmarking.
-For example, check out [example.jl](./benchmark/example.jl) under the benchmark.
-The official benchmarking report for the semidiscretization process will be updated soon.
+Please refer to the benchmark directory to conduct your own benchmarking based on different PDE examples.
+The official benchmarking report for the semidiscretization process will be released in the future.

 # Show Your Support
 We always welcome new contributors to join us in future development.
 Please feel free to reach out if you would like to get involved!